Population Equivalent (pe)

 Highly toxic organic compounds used in a wide range of applications e.g. as fluids for capacitors and transformers.
 When managing and disposing of them careful attention must be paid to ensure they are not released into the environment, in accordance with laws in force.

 The substance resulting from water and other liquid mixtures filtering through waste.

-Particulate matter of a diameter of less than 10 microns generated by a broad range of natural and man-made.
-PM10 includes a diverse variety of solid or liquid particles that tend to remain suspended in the air, due to their small size.
+Particulate matter of a diameter of less than 10 microns generated by a broad range of natural and man-made sources, PM10 includes a diverse variety of solid or liquid particles that tend to remain suspended in the air, due to their small size.